 Which simply prints “Hello world” when called.

-Next, we will construct our batch script that will enable us to run this job.
+Next, we will construct a batch script that will enable us to run this job.
 The batch script organizes the variety of flags slurm needs to run a job and specifies the software commands we want to execute.
-An advantage of batch scripts is that they are easily reusable and adaptable for other similar tasks.
+One advantage of batch scripts is that they are easily reusable and adaptable for other similar tasks.

 We will run this job using a bash script titled:

 which contains the following lines: